stgm/course-site/doc/final_grades.md

 | nothing graded at all                             | not decided    |
 | otherwise (something graded, nothing passed)      | fail           |

-These strategies only make sense inside a pass/fail final grade, which is declared with `type: pass` and lists its components:
+These strategies normally belong inside a pass/fail final grade, which is declared with `type: pass` and lists its components:

     calculation:
         sp1_final: